In Haiti, the traditional art of machete fencing goes by many names, among them Tire Machèt (“Pulling Machetes”). Tire

 foreigners serious about learning this martial art to come to

 Haiti to train with him.
-Over the course of our 10-year friendship, we have been blessed with the opportunity to learn and to introduce many others to his practice.
-Professor Avril died on December 1st, after being ill for some time.
-This wise, fierce and generous man will be very sorely missed.
-The future of our project will depend on the ability of
+Over the course of our ten-year collaboration, we have had the opportunity to learn and to introduce many others to his practice.

 Master Fencer Alfred Avril

 In general, Tire Machèt is practiced in relative secrecy.
 Family traditions are a closely guarded possession to be passed down through the generations, and only trusted members of the community are permitted to participate in (or even observe) training sessions.
 Students from farther afield must demonstrate great loyalty to their fencing "professor" in order to gain admittance.

 In 2004, Haitian Machete Fencing Project founders Reginald Turnier and Mike Rogers met Professor Avril through friendship with one of his sons, and because of this connection were invited to begin training.
 Over the years, we built a relationship of trust with the Professor and his community such that we were permitted to train with much greater openness, and to bring our own guests to the fencing circle.
 He encouraged us to make videos of the training in order to introduce the world to this little-know martial art.
 Over the past two years, we have collaborated with the production company Third Horizon to create a short documentary film about the Professor and his art, which premiered at the 2014 Toronto International Film Festival and will be featured in the 2015 Sundance Film Festival.
 Professor Avril often